By Jackie Thakkar Mar. 27, 2018

 Since the early 2000s, slowly but steadily, Salman has mass-produced easy-to-execute, catchy AF dance moves, thereby convincing an entire generation of men that they too, can dance

 Since the early 2000s, slowly but steadily, Salman has mass-produced easy-to-execute, catchy AF dance moves, thereby convincing an entire generation of men that they too, can dance.
 This, is the very essence of Bhai-Boying.
 Believing that you too, can dance.
+And not dance, the way the likable Govinda Uncle shook a leg.
+Nope, that’s simply too much effort for Bhai and his followers.
+If you’re a Bhai-boyer, you will recognize that the evolution of bhai-boying has been ongoing for about two decades now.

 No superstar can match up to the bulk of Bhai’s belt buckle and mighty army of Bhai-Boys.

-Image credit: Arbaaz Khan Productions
+Arbaaz Khan Productions

-In the man’s defence, there had been leading men that represented the two-left-feet demographic much before Bhai-Boying took over.
+In the man’s defence, there had already been leading men that represented the two-left-feet demographic much before Bhai-Boying took over.
 Sunny Deol’s “Yaara O Yaara” PT exercises and fellow bhai, Sanju Baba’s drunk swaying, were a rage much before he joined the party.
-But none quite gave the non-dancers the kind of hope Bhai did.
+But somehow, none quite gave the non-dancers the kind of hope Bhai did.

 By 2007, watching any new Salman Khan dance step could make you feel like Govinda in this scene from Partner.
 You knew you’d never have enough swag to pull off his moves at a party.
 Yet, if you saw someone Bhai-Boying to “Just Chill”, you’d be compelled to join them.